carpentries/workbench-docker/README.md

 ## How to Use

-1. Install docker or Docker Desktop for your operating system
+1. Install Docker Desktop for [your operating system](https://docs.docker.com/compose/install/)
 2. Clone this repository onto your system
 3. Open a terminal (bash, zsh, powershell, etc)
 4. Change directory to the workbench-docker repository, e.g. `cd workbench-docker`